syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### columns.isIdentity `Boolean`
 {:#members:columns-isidentity}

-Gets or sets a value that indicates thecolumn has an identity in the database.
+Gets or sets a value that indicates the column has an identity in the database.

 #### Default Value:
 {:.param}